I-Team: Plumbers Say PVC Pipe Is Long-Term Health Hazard

 For Joe King, it is not a good trade off.
 “They say it’s cheaper to install,” King said.
 “What’s cheaper my cancer sickness or this piece of pipe in the long run?”

-The I-Team reached out to the Board of State Examiners of Plumbers and Gas Fitters, but they did not respond to our request for comment.MORE NEWS: Woman Attacked While Walking On A Marlboro Trail; Police Search For Suspect
+The I-Team reached out to the Board of State Examiners of Plumbers and Gas Fitters, but they did not respond to our request for comment.MORE NEWS: Several Websites Brought Down As Central Network Company Fastly Reports Outage

 Firefighters also have concerns about the growing use of PVC claiming the fumes from the melted pipes are toxic and a health risk.